 In a best-case scenario, the exam is an excited conversation between avid readers that flies by.
 This is the whole point: to initiate a great conversation that will hopefully become habit-forming as the student embraces liberal education.

 The oral final is scheduled for you individually at the end of term, so its date will vary according to your preference and professor availability.
-In the last two weeks of the course, you will be contacted about scheduling your exam, and you will enter your availability online through a url that will be sent to you.
-You will later find out the date, time, and examiner when the master schedule is published.
+In the last two weeks of the course, you will be contacted about scheduling your exam, and you will submit your availability via an online form.
+You will later find out the date, time and examiner when the master schedule is published.